How to Help Older Adults Cope with Loss and Grief

 Support Social Connections

 You can also suggest joining local groups for seniors or grief support meetings.
 Staying connected helps them feel seen and valued.
 If they’re not ready to attend in-person events, look for online options.
-Many organizations now offer virtual support groups.
+Many organisations now offer virtual support groups.

 Offer Practical Help